anthony-zhou/anthonyzhou.me/_posts/2017-4-17-communication-between-trees.md

 layout: post
 title: "Communication Between Trees"
 date: 2017-4-17
-description: A paper I wrote a few years ago about trees and how cool they are.
+description: "A paper I wrote a few years ago about trees and how cool they are."
-image: /assets/images/forest.jpg
+image: assets/images/forest.jpg
-author: Anthony Zhou
+author: anthony
-tags:
-  - biology
-  - science
-  - essays
+categories: [biology, science, essays]
 ---
 ## Introduction